30+ Plastic-Free Snack Ideas For Zero-Waste Snacking

 If you have the choice then opt for the most seasonal and local fruit you can find – here’s a handy month-by-month guide if you’re stuck for ideas.
 Seasonal fruit is often the cheapest and the tastiest option.
 Whereas out-of-season fruit has normally been grown energy-intensively in heated hothouses and is low on flavour.

-If there are slim pickings at your local shop, then bananas, despite travelling a long distance to reach us, have a surprisingly low carbon footprint.
+If there are slim pickings at your local shop, then bananas, despite travelling a long distance to reach us, have a surprisingly small carbon footprint.
 They are grown in natural sunlight, which means that no energy-intensive hot housing is required.
-And unlike softer fruits, like grapes, berries, and kiwi fruit, they keep well, so although they are often grown thousands of miles from where they are sold, they are transported by boats, which is less energy-intensive than air freighting produce.
+And unlike softer fruits, like grapes, berries, and kiwi fruit, they keep well.
+So although they are often grown thousands of miles from where they are sold, they are transported by boats, which is less energy-intensive than air freighting produce.

 Make it special: slather your fruit in nut butter or chocolate spread.
 This could be homemade or shop-bought (in a glass jar) – whatever works for you.